kris-chin/artist-analytics/README.md

 As of right now, I have yet to setup the Docker image to be an executable image.
 If you still want to use this software, you'll need to build and run the Docker image. **See "Development"**

+## Usage

+Put all relevent CSVs into a new folder named `data/`.
+Rename them based on the following schema:

+``
+Distrokid - "DistroKid.csv"
+Symphonic - "symphonic.csv"
+ASCAP - "ascap.csv"
+``

 ## Development

 ### Setup